Marzogh/GPS-Locked-Treasure-Box/README.md

 * 2x Energiser Ultimate Lithium         -       $11
 * Pololu 5V step-up voltage regulator   -       $6

-For switching power use one of the following options:
+For switching power, use one of the following options:
 ######Option 1
 * Rocker switch with LED                -       $5